A truncated photon

-The last equality is subtle; it is obtained by thinking of $L$ as being expressed from $E^{\regi}(t-x)$ in $\smallbra{0^\regi} a^{\regi}_\xi L a^{\regi^{\scriptstyle\dagger}}_\xi \smallket{0^\regi}$, while in $\smallbra{0} a_\xi L a^{\dagger}_\xi \smallket{0}$ it is expressed from $E^c(t-x)$.
-Since the formal relation between $\smallket{0^\regi}$, $a_\xi^\regi$, and $E^{\regi}$ is exactly the same as the relation between $\smallket{0}$, $a_\xi$, and $E^{c}$, the result from calculating the expectation values will be the same.
+The last equality is subtle; it is obtained by thinking of $L$ as being expressed from $E^{\regi}(t-x)$ in $\smallbra{0^\regi} a^{\regi}_\xi L a^{\regi^{\scriptstyle\dagger}}_\xi \smallket{0^\regi}$, while in $\smallbra{0} a_\xi L a^{\dagger}_\xi \smallket{0}$ it is expressed from $E_a(t-x)$.
+Since the formal relation between $\smallket{0^\regi}$, $a_\xi^\regi$, and $E^{\regi}$ is exactly the same as the relation between $\smallket{0}$, $a_\xi$, and $E_a$, the result from calculating the expectation values will be the same.

-To prove the local equivalence of the truncated photon state and vacuum for $x>t$, we consider an observable $R$ local to $x>t$, i.e., an operator expressible from ${E^c(t-x)}$ for $x>t$.
-Note from \eqref{transffield} that for $x>t$ we have ${E^c(t-x) = -E^{\regii}(t-x)}$, so $R$ must be expressible from $E^{\regii}(t-x)$ as well.
+To prove the local equivalence of the truncated photon state and vacuum for $x>t+T$, we consider an observable $R$ local to $x>t+T$, i.e., an operator expressible from ${E_a(t-x)}$ for $x>t+T$.
+Eq. \eqref{transffieldinv} implies that $E_a(t-x)=-E^{\regii}(t-x)$ there.
 A similar calculation then gives

-Remarkably, by letting the transition region be small, we obtain a state with high expected number of photons, that looks like vacuum or a single photon everywhere except in a narrow transition region.
+Remarkably, by letting the transition region be small, we obtain a state with large expected number of photons, that looks like vacuum or a single photon everywhere except in a narrow transition region.
 This sounds like a paradox, since \eqref{Lequiv} and \eqref{Requiv} imply that the energy density is equal to that of a single photon or vacuum, except in the transition region.

 The resolution comes from the realization that the produced photonic state leads to a high energy density inside the transition region.
-Excluding the contribution from the vacuum fluctuations is done by normal ordering the squared fields.
+To calculate the energy density excluding the contribution from the vacuum fluctuations, one may normal order the squared fields in the energy density expression (see, e.g., \cite{bialynicki-birula1998}).
 Since the quantity of interest is the energy density \emph{after} the mirror has been removed, normal ordering must be in terms of the forward-propagating ladder operators (for $t>0$), not the ladder operators of regions $\regi$ and $\regii$.
-For a small transition region, the difference between these two normal orderings are substantial, as the Bogoliubov transformation mixes the creation and annihilation operators strongly.
+For a small transition region, the difference between these two normal orderings is substantial, as the Bogoliubov transformation mixes the creation and annihilation operators strongly.
 Physically, we may say that the mirror removal converts vacuum energy to real photon energy in the forward- and backward-propagating modes.